SS Santa Fe (1943)

 Santa Fe was a Chilean Liberty ship which was built in 1943 as L. H. McNelly.
 She was allocated to the Netherlands in 1946 and sold to Koninklijke Rotterdamsche-Lloyd in 1947.
 She was sold in 1950 and renamed Trompenburg.
 She was sold to Liberia in 1959, renamed Santa Fe and rebuilt.
-She was reflagged in 1961.
+She was reflagged in 1961 to Chile.
 Santa Fe was reported missing in the Strait of Magellan in 1967.